Fitting Internal Fuses

 3. The last area is inside the equipment which will involve taking off the lid.
 Before doing so remember to disconnect your component from the mains supply.

-Simply remove the fuse from its holder and replace.
+Simply remove the fuse from its holder and examine it to find its rating.